 How much insulation do I need in my attic?

-The amount of insulation recommended for an attic varies based on the climate you live in, whether you already have some amount of decent insulation in place and other factors.
+The amount of insulation recommended for an attic varies based on the climate you live in, whether you already have some decent insulation in place and other factors.

 If you want an attic to be climate controlled, rather than just isolating it from the rest of your home, you may want to insulate your attic’s roof.
 There are a few ways to achieve this, depending on your goals.
-A team can carefully insulate the rafters with fiberglass batts, the same way you would any other exterior surface with supports.
+We can carefully insulate the rafters with fiberglass batts, the same as you would any other exterior surface with supports.

 You can also apply spray insulations, such as spray polyurethane foam or cellulose wet sprays, to great effect.
-Keep in mind that these can look more unappealing than fiberglass batts if you’re not going to cover them up with drywall or the like.
+These can look less appealing than fiberglass batts if you’re not going to cover them with drywall or the like.

 Can you install attic insulation over existing insulation?